rachelm06/nurgent/README.md

-# nurgent
+# NURGENT for Congressional App Challenge

-NURGENT for Congressional App Challenge
+NURGENT is a habit-building app that uses streaks to help users make and break habits.

 ## Getting Started